cholmes/mapstory/manual/manual.rst

 for a StoryLayer on the info page under the `Style` tab.
 If the StoryLayer has optional styles, they can be previewed here, too.

+To update an existing style, ensure this option is selected and the name matches and existing style.

+If a name is not provided, an attempt will be made to extract a name from the SLD using the first `Name` underneath a `NamedLayer`.
+If this cannot be found, a name must be provided explicitly.

-You must be the owner of a StoryLayer for this functionality to be available.
+You must be the owner of a StoryLayer for all style functionality to be available.

 Editing Styles